newtheatre/history-project/_shows/15_16/the_importance_of_being_earnest.md

     title: "Review: The Importance of Being Earnest at Nottingham New Theatre"
     date: 2016-05-13
     rating: 4/5
-    quote: "The director Nathan Penney, producer Ross Brisk, and cast should be immensely proud of themselves for this wonderful piece of theatre. "
+    quote: "The director Nathan, producer Ross Brisk, and cast should be immensely proud of themselves for this wonderful piece of theatre. "
   - type: Review
     href: http://www.impactnottingham.com/2016/05/the-importance-of-being-earnest-nottingham-new-theatre/
     snapshot: 9n3oq